IBM announced significant developments in homomorphic encryption. This could bring trustworthy confidential computing into the mainstream.

 Hardware Solutions Have Had Problems

-The past few years brought many unpleasant surprises about hardware security problems.
+The past few years have brought many unpleasant surprises about hardware security problems.
 A big one is related to Intel's Software Guard Extensions or SGX.

-At least that was the plan.
+At least, that was the plan.
 Researchers have found several ways to expose enclave data.
 Many are variations on speculative execution attacks.
 Others are side-channel attacks.

-Another possible hardware solution is AMD's EPYC Secure Encryption Virtualization, or SEV.
+Another possible hardware solution is AMD's EPYC Secure Encryption Virtualization or SEV.
 This supports Google's Confidential VMs, virtual machines doing confidential computing in the Google Cloud.

 Hardware solutions for confidential computing have a poor track record.
 Pure cryptography seems more promising.